Photo by romanbabakin via Canva.com

 Apartment Life Considerations for Military Members

-Adequate storage: A military career is synonymous with military gear.
+A military career is synonymous with military gear.
 Apartments are notoriously short on storage space.
 What are your storage space options?
-Is there extra space on the property or will you have to rent storage space for other personal items to make room for professional gear?
+Is there extra space on the property, or will you have to rent storage space for other personal items to make room for professional gear?

-Security: Typically a bonus to apartment life, security features are worth the extra money if you anticipate long TDY assignments or deployments.
-Knowing your personal items are protected while the living space is empty and that alarm systems for fire and water damage are installed throughout the building brings an extra level of comfort.
+Typically a bonus to apartment life, security features are worth the extra money if you anticipate long TDY assignments or deployments.
+Knowing your personal items are protected while the living space is empty and that fire and water damage alarm systems are installed throughout the building brings extra comfort.

 Planned Temporary Housing

 Military life is anything but predictable.
-Last minute PCS changes, an unexpected deployment, medical emergencies, or a way to allow your senior to graduate from their current high school are just some of the reasons a military member or family would choose to live in an apartment temporarily.
+Last-minute PCS changes, an unexpected deployment, medical emergencies, or allowing your senior to graduate from their current high school are just some of the reasons a military member or family would choose to live in an apartment temporarily.

-Servicemembers often choose apartments for financial reasons, not only because they’re generally affordable, but the lease allows time to build financial security.
+Service members often choose apartments for financial reasons, not only because they’re generally affordable, but because the lease allows time to build financial security.
 The circumstances are as varied as the people living there, but common circumstances include:

 Renting a House vs. Apartment